The Body Friendly Office™

 - $114 before 10% package discount

-The Body Friendly Office™ takes up about the amount of space of two traditional Japanese tatami mats—roughly 6 feet by 6 feet.
+The Body Friendly Office™ takes up an area roughly 6 feet by 6 feet.

 set of furniture can be carried on a bicycle trailer or the back seat